Shaykh Ahmad

-He was a native of the Al-Ahsa region (Eastern Arabian Peninsula), educated in Bahrain and the theological centres of Najaf and Karbala in Iraq.
-Spending the last twenty years of his life in Iran, he received the protection and patronage of princes of the Qajar dynasty.
-His ancestors were nomadic Sunnis.
+He was a native of the Al-Ahsa region of eastern Arabia, educated in Bahrain and the theological centres of Najaf and Karbala.
+He spent 16 years in Iran, where he received the protection and patronage of princes of the Qajar dynasty.

-Shaykh Ahmad diverged from the Usuli school on key issues related to eschatology, the role of the ulama, and the proper interpretation of the mystical hadith of the Twelve Imams.
-These divergences, according to Bahá'í scholar Peter Smith, resulted in accusations of heresy from orthodox members of the Shia ulama, and instances of persecution against Ahsá'í and his followers occurred during and after his lifetime.
+Shaykh Ahmad diverged from the Usuli school on key issues related to Islamic eschatology, the role of the ulama, and the proper interpretation of the mystical hadith of the Twelve Imams.
+He claimed to derive his authority from the Imams, who communicated to him in visions.
+These divergences resulted in accusations of heresy from orthodox members of the Shia ulama, and instances of persecution against al-Ahsa'i and his followers occurred during and after his lifetime.
 His teachings were complex, thus he often practised Taqayya concealing his controversial ideas from his opponents.